Alaska Airlines Unaccompanied Minors

 Sometimes, parents have to make a tough decision to let their minors fly alone due to unavoidable circumstances.
 If you have also planned to let your child travel solo with Alaska Airlines, it is necessary to know Alaska Airlines Unaccompanied Minor Policy.
 Check out the whole post to learn the complete policy.

-Alaska Airlines offers a secured and safe journey to minors and consists of a different program called “Junior Jetsetters.”
+Alaska Airlines offers a secure and safe journey to minors and consists of a different program called “Junior Jetsetters.”
 This program has specifically launched for children aged between 5-17 years who are about to travel solo with Alaska Airlines booking.

 Do you wish to know the complete Alaska Airlines Unaccompanied Minor Policy, you can get a human at Alaska Airlines Customer Service to get an immediate response.